danieljbae/CS-4502-Project/README.md

 4. Are there clusters of Yelp users who more frequently give positive or negative reviews?
 What is common among these users?

+5. How does the frequency of posting pictures vary with user rating and the type of object being photographed?

 ## Prior Work:

 Since this dataset was released by Yelp for academic purposes, there is a plethora of prior work.
 Some relevant works include: